emtpb/mca/docs/block_guide.rst

 The *gui* folder contains the GUI implementation of the mca.

-The *locales* folder contains necessary gettext files for translations.
+The *locales* folder contains necessary gettext files for localization.

 Also worth noting are the files:

     * *exceptions.py* for mca specific exceptions and

-    * *language.py* containing the function for translating strings.
+    * *language.py* loads the localization/translation from the locales folder.

 First steps